pstroe/chartering-new-realms-2024/chapter4.md

 Fig. 9: _Character Network Bergkristall_

 questions concerning the quality:
-- character disambiguation is still imperfect (alter Andreas == Wagenschmiermann)
+- character disambiguation is still imperfect (see example turmalin)
-- what sort of interactions are seen as interactions? even though I clearly prompted
+- what sort of interactions are seen as interactions? even though I clearly prompted (well debatable)
 - what happens in Binnenerzählungen (Granit und Turmalin)
 - compare to my own network of 1-2 stories I will reread
 - How well are the results explainable by what the model did output as well